-Northeast Iowa Community College has been recognized as a Military Friendly School for 2016 and has held this distinction for several years.
-Additionally, Military Advanced Education (MAE) has awarded the College the designation of a Top School in its 2015 MAE Guide to Colleges and Universities.
+Northeast Iowa Community College, a CHAMPS Home Base Iowa School, has been recognized as a Military Friendly School for 2017 and has held this distinction for several years.
+Additionally, Military Advanced Education & Transition (MAE&T) has awarded the College the designation of a Top School in its 2017 MAE&T Guide to Colleges & Universities.

 Students who have served in the military, or are the spouse or dependent of a veteran, may be eligible for veteran's education benefits while enrolled in an approved program of study at NICC.
 Each campus has a VA certifying official who assists students with the application process and serves as a liaison with the VA.

 - Be eligible for one of the benefit programs from the Department of Veterans Affairs;

 - Pursue an eligible program of study and enroll in applicable courses;